Skip to main content

 Analyst Summary

-Both Agility Robotics and Waymo compete directly in the AI Robotics space, making this a head-to-head matchup within the same market segment.
+Within AI Robotics, Agility Robotics and Waymo rank among the most closely watched rivals.
 Agility Robotics, founded in 2015 and headquartered in the USA, develops bipedal humanoid robots designed for industrial and commercial applications.
 Waymo is an autonomous vehicle company founded in 2009 as Google's self-driving car project before becoming an independent Alphabet subsidiary.

 Metrics Comparison